Here’s What an Email Phishing Scam Looks Like [and How to Avoid Them]

 You may have seen this before.
 People you know are calling agitated saying you’ve been hacked.
 Checking your mail client, You’re SHOCKED to see that your email account has been sending out messages with malicious links.
 You even recall seeing the very same message sometime in the past.
 You now know your email account has been compromised.
 But, how could this happen?
 How are they gaining access to my account?
 How to I keep this from happening to me?
 I’ll answer these questions and more.
-To keep from these scams, you’ll need keen eye, and a good idea of how these things work.
+To keep from these scams, you’ll need a keen eye and a good idea of how these things work.

 Briefly: Email phishing scams are all too common.
 Let me take you inside one such scam and show you how it works, and how to avoid similar tricks.